aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/resize-document/_index.md

 1. Create an [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument/) instance.
 In the following examples, we load the local `rendering.html` file.
 1. Initialize an instance of the [ImageRenderingOption](https://reference.aspose.com/html/net/aspose.html.rendering.image/imagerenderingoptions/) class if you want to convert HTML to JPG file format.
     - Specify the `ImageFormat` as `Jpeg`.
     - Create a `PageSetup` object with the `PageLayoutOptions` property with the `FitToWidestContentWidth` and `FitToContentHeight` flags set.
-This ensures that the output image will fit the width and height of the content without any empty space
+This ensures that the output image will fit the width and height of the content without any empty space.
 1. Create a new instance of the [ImageDevice](https://reference.aspose.com/html/net/aspose.html.rendering.image/imagedevice/) class.
 1. Use the [RenderTo(device)](https://reference.aspose.com/html/net/aspose.html/htmldocument/renderto/) method to convert HTML to JPG, which takes the `device` object as a parameter.